-C. State Cent Univ Nam DJECT LOCATION AND BACKGROUND INFORMATION: e: Alaska Borough: FNSB City: Fairbanks ter coordinates of site (lat/long in degree decimal format): Lat.
-64.8445 ° N, Long.
-147.7245 °W versal Transverse Mercator: NAD 83 the of nearest waterbody: Chena River the of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Chena River Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form D. REV VIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): 7 Office (Desk) Determination.
-Date: August 14, 2015 Г Field Determination.
-Date(s): Click here to enter a date., Click here to enter a date.
-SEC CTIO N II: SUMMARY OF FINDINGS SECTION 10 DETERMINATION OF JURISDICTION. quirea Waters subject to the ebb and flow of the tide.
-V Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: Chena River is the Alaska List of Navigable waters SECTION 404 DETERMINATION OF JURISDICTION. "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-[Required] Waters of the U.S. .
-Indicate presence of waters of U.S. in review area (check all that apply): ~ TNWs, including territorial seas П Wetlands adjacent to TNWs Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs П Non-RPWs that flow directly or indirectly into TNWs П Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b Non-wetland waters: 150 linear feet. c Limits (boundaries) of jurisdiction based on: OHW of the Chena River 2.
-N Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+C. PRC DJECT LOCATION AND BACKGROUND INFORMATION: Cent Univ Nam Nam e: Alaska Borough: FNSB City: Chatanika ter coordinates of site (lat/long in degree decimal format): Lat.
+65.3704 ° N, Long.
+146.2881 °W versal Transverse Mercator: Click here to enter text. the of nearest waterbody: Deep Creek the of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Chatanika River the of watershed or Hydrologic Unit Code (HUC): Click here to enter text. ~ Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form D. REV VIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ~ Office (Desk) Determination.
+Date: June 7, 2016 Field Determination.
+Date(s): Pick date, Click here to enter a date.
+SE CTIO N II: SUMMARY OF FINDINGS SECTION 10 DETERMINATION OF JURISDICTION. no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review quired] Waters subject to the ebb and flow of the tide.
+Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
 Explain: Click here to enter text.
+B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+The re are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+[Required] Waters of the U.S. a.
+Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands l· b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: # linear feet: # width (ft) and/or # acres.
+Wetlands: # acres.
+C c.
+Limits (boundaries) of jurisdiction based on: Choose an item.
+F Elevation of established OHWM (if known): Click here to enter text.
+2. N Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: Click here to enter text